Asbestos-Related Diseases and Smoking

 Smoking and Asbestosis

-The effect of smoking on asbestosis is a point of contentious debate among researchers, with some experts believing smoking leads to asbestosis while others challenge this notion.
+The effect of smoking on asbestosis has been a point of debate among researchers, with some experts believing smoking contributes to asbestosis and others challenging this notion.

-Significant evidence exists to show how much smoking can in fact worsen symptoms of asbestosis, including breathlessness.
-However, as to the specifics about how the epidemiology of the disease is affected by smoking, the facts are less known.
+Significant evidence exists to show how much smoking can worsen symptoms of asbestosis, including breathlessness.

 Asbestos in Cigarettes

-One study found that a smoker could inhale “an average of 170,000 crocidolite airborne structures" with only two puffs on a Kent Micronite Filter.
-So not only did a Kent smoker inhale carcinogenic tobacco smoke, he or she also drew in carcinogenic asbestos dust.
+One study found a smoker could inhale “an average of 170,000 crocidolite airborne structures” from only two puffs on a Kent Micronite.